Gabe Vincent NBA Playoffs Player Props: Heat vs. Nuggets

 Gabe Vincent Insights vs. the Nuggets

-- Vincent's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the league.
+- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked squad in the NBA defensively.

-- On the glass, the Nuggets are No. 1 in the NBA, allowing 40.8 rebounds per game.
+- The Nuggets give up 40.8 rebounds per game, best in the league.

-- The Nuggets are the 15th-ranked team in the league, giving up 25.7 assists per contest.
+- The Nuggets give up 25.7 assists per game, 15th-ranked in the NBA.

-- The Nuggets are the third-ranked squad in the league at allowing threes, giving up 11.4 made 3-pointers per game.
+- Giving up 11.4 made 3-pointers per game, the Nuggets are the third-ranked squad in the NBA.

 Gabe Vincent vs. the Nuggets